ssenmosip/mosip-temp-documentation/Pre-Registration-APIs.md

 #### 2.7.3.3 POST Operation
 #### Path -  ` pre-registration/data-sync/reverseDataSync`
 #### Summary
-This service enables Pre-Registration to a registration processor , request to reterive all processed pre-registration ids and store in pre-registration database and update the status code in main table.
+This service enables Pre-Registration to a registration processor , request to retrieve all processed pre-registration ids and store in pre-registration database and update the status code in main table.

 #### Parameters
 Name | Required | Description | Example